310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 ## Translation Notes
 [^1]: In Japan, sports teams have a hierarchical system.
 For example, you should never criticize your seniors or even the best players of the team.
 [^2]: This is a reference to [High and Low](https://ensemble-stars.fandom.com/wiki/High_and_Low).
+[^3]: This is referring to [Climax](/climax), the chapters Tears of Shooting Stars.
-[^3]: Tokusatsu shows are categorized by which era they were released in.
+[^4]: Tokusatsu shows are categorized by which era they were released in.
 Showa era covers all series from around 1971-1994, then comes all the series of Heisei era from around 2000-2019, and now it's Reiwa era.
-[^4]: In Japanese, the adjective here (pitch dark) is the exact same adjective used for the first half of this story, “*Dark* Star”
+[^5]: In Japanese, the adjective here (pitch dark) is the exact same adjective used for the first half of this story, “*Dark* Star”